ASFHyP3/hyp3-cookiecutter/{{cookiecutter.project_name}}/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please include what you actually happened *and* what you expected to happen.

 **To Reproduce**
 Steps to reproduce the behavior: